Stephen Belichick

-Stephen C. Belichick (born March 25, 1987) is an American football coach who is the defensive coordinator for the North Carolina Tar Heels.
+Stephen C. Belichick (born March 25, 1987) is an American football coach who most recently served as the defensive coordinator for the North Carolina Tar Heels.
 The son of Bill Belichick, he began his career as a defensive assistant under his father for the New England Patriots of the National Football League (NFL) from 2012 to 2023.
-He rejoined his father with the Tar Heels in 2025.
+He rejoined his father with the Tar Heels in 2025 before announcing his resignation in 2026.

 Early years

 Belichick played lacrosse at The Rivers School in Weston, Massachusetts, and was an All-League Honorable Mention selection in his senior year.
 He then attended Rutgers University where he continued to play lacrosse as a defenseman and long-stick midfielder (LSM) from 2008 through 2011.
 He also played for Rutgers Football under coach Greg Schiano in 2011 as a long snapper.

 Coaching career

 New England Patriots

 On May 10, 2012, Belichick was hired as a coaching assistant by the New England Patriots, where his father Bill was the head coach.
 He served in that position for four seasons before being named safeties coach prior to the start of the 2016 season.
 He won his first Super Bowl when the Patriots defeated the Seattle Seahawks in Super Bowl XLIX.

 On February 5, 2017, Belichick was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 He won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.
 The Patriots held the Rams to three points in the lowest scoring Super Bowl ever.

 For the 2019 season, after long-time assistant Brian Flores left to become the new head coach of the Miami Dolphins, Belichick assumed defensive play calling duties previously held by Flores while also operating as the team's secondary coach.
 On July 28, 2020, the Patriots moved Stephen from safeties to outside linebackers coach and promoted his brother Brian to safeties coach.